getnikola/plugins/v7/rest_archiveorg/README.md

 Basic usage:

-    .. archiveorg:: <slug>
+    .. archiveorg:: <identifier>

 This generates an IFRAME (with the CSS class `archiveorg-player`) in the HTML output, which loads the player from archive.org.
 The player uses JavaScript, so the user must allow JavaScript for `https://archive.org`.
-The slug is the name of the media item or collection, e.g. when you view an item on the archive.org webpage, it is the part of its URL that comes after `https://archive.org/details/`.
+The identifier is the name of the media item or collection, e.g. when you view an item on the archive.org webpage, it is the part of its URL that comes after `https://archive.org/details/`.

 To set the width and height of the generated IFRAME (default is 640x45 pixels):

-    .. archiveorg:: <slug>
+    .. archiveorg:: <identifier>
        :height: 480
        :width: 640

 To enable autoplay media on pageload:

-    .. archiveorg:: <slug>
+    .. archiveorg:: <identifier>
         :autoplay:

 To show a playlist in the player (sets default IFRAME height to 580 pixels):

-    .. archiveorg:: <slug>
+    .. archiveorg:: <identifier>
         :playlist:

-A playlist is always shown when the slug refers to a playlist, rather than to a single media file.
+A playlist is always shown when the identifier refers to a playlist, rather than to a single media file.
 In this case, if you don't specify the `playlist` option explicitly, you should set the `height` option manually to something around 580.

 To set the playlist height:

-    .. archiveorg:: <slug>
+    .. archiveorg:: <identifier>
         :list_height: 150

 To set a "click to play" image:

-    .. archiveorg:: <slug>
+    .. archiveorg:: <identifier>
         :poster: http://example.com/cover.png

 To add a paragraph element after the IFRAME with direct download links for the media item in MP3 and Ogg Vorbis format:

-    .. archiveorg: <slug>
+    .. archiveorg: <identifier>
         :download: MediaFileBasename
         :download_label: Download media: